Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-when we move to a new block.
+when the user moves to a new block:

 showWithBlock_(curNode) {